 - Make it a competition!
 After you have seen the brochures from all your peers, vote on which country you would most like to visit.
-The country with the most votes wins. - Create a video version of your visitor's guide by using imagery and voiceover, or by recording yourself talking about all the highlights of your selected country. - Many countries have visitor websites for tourists - look up the visitor website for your selected country and see what information they share and what you could add to your own brochure.
+The country with the most votes wins. - Create a "commercial" for your country, using the same information in your brochure to create a video and convince people to visit. - Many countries have visitor websites for tourists.
+Make your own visitor's guide website or social media account for your country using the information you found.

-- How did you select the most important information to share in your brochure? - What are the most important pieces of information you want to know when visiting somewhere new? - What was it like to make a guide for somewhere you have not visited? - What kind of information would a visitor guide for your city or community contain?
+- How did you select the most important information to share in your brochure? - Have you every traveled to a different city, state, or country?
+What was that like? - What are the most important pieces of information you want to know when visiting somewhere new? - What kind of information would a visitor guide for your city or community contain?